APLS Documentation

 Demo: Measuring F1 and F2 for /aw/ in closed syllables

-Some speakers of Pittsburgh English use a monophthongal variant of the /aw/ phoneme.
-This variant, stereotyped as “dahntahn” for downtown, holds important social meanings in Pittsburgh (e.g., Johnstone et al. 2006).
-A pretty typical data task would be to identify all tokens matching a specific linguistic context (say, /aw/ in closed syllables) and extract a set of acoustic measurements (say, F1 and F2 at 3 timepoints).
+Let’s say we wanted to investigate how different speakers pronounce /aw/ in different situations.
+A pretty typical data task would be to identify all tokens (individual instances in speech) matching a specific linguistic context (for example, when /aw/ is followed by a consonant in the same syllable) and extract a set of acoustic measurements (for example, F1 and F2 at 3 timepoints).
 Normally, performing this sort of batch acoustic measurement on a dataset this big would take hours of manual effort, even if you use state-of-the-art speech technologies for automatic speech recognition and segmental alignment.

-With APLS, it takes as little as 2 minutes to measure all 4420 tokens of /aw/ in closed syllables in the corpus.
+With APLS, it takes as little as 2 minutes to measure all 4543 tokens of /aw/ in closed syllables in the corpus.

 Show me how!